Rösti Tramples the Will of the People

 - Thanks to herd protection, wolves in Switzerland kill fewer livestock

-- Farmers see fields as disposal sites
+- Farmers treat fields as disposal sites

-- Biomass of wildlife
+- Biomass of wild animals

-- Of sheep farmers and vague authorities
+- On sheep farmers and vague authorities

 - The double standards of wolf opponents

-IG Wild beim Wild
+Interest group Wild beim Wild